- 01225 460333

 A collection of envelopes and letters from the time of a true postal innovator, John Palmer, following his introduction of Mail Coaches in August 1784

-This collection of letters, envelopes, and other various documents is of the time of the post master, Thomas Moore Musgrave.
+This collection of letters, envelopes, and other diverse documents date from the time that Thomas Moore Musgrave was Postmaster of Bath.
 We believe that it was Musgrave who organised the early mailing of the worlds first postage stamp, the Penny Black.
-Included within are items from the collection of Mrs Aubrey Emonet.
+Included within are items from the collection of the late Mrs Aubrey Emonet.

 A selection of various items from the Victorian era, Including exceptional examples of illustrated envelopes typical of the period.